Kaufman County Divorce LawyerLegal Guidance for Forney Residents in Family Law, Consumer, Probate, and Injury Matters

 When a couple decides to dissolve their marriage, several issues may need to be addressed to make sure that a spouse’s best interests are preserved in the long term.
-In Texas, you may petition for divorce based on fault or no fault.
+A Kaufman County divorce lawyer can help you petition for a divorce based on fault or no fault.
 A no-fault divorce is when a couple has irreconcilable differences that make the marriage no longer viable.
 When petitioning for a divorce based on fault, one spouse must show the marriage has failed based on specified grounds according to the Texas Family Code, including adultery, cruelty, felony conviction, abandonment, separate living, or commitment to a mental hospital.
 Regardless of the grounds for divorce, the process begins with a petition filed and served on the non-petitioning spouse.
 From there, the couple may engage in mediation or social studies when minor children are involved, followed by hearings before the court to determine the final order.
-Texas law requires a 60-day waiting period before finalizing any divorce, which is designed to promote any reconciliation efforts that might be attempted.
+Texas law requires a 60-day waiting period before finalizing any divorce, which is designed to promote any reconciliation efforts that might be attempted.Uncontested Divorce

 When you are focused on healing after an accident caused by someone else, legal action might not be the first thing on your mind.
 But it is also important to make sure that your future is financially secure financially.
 You can potentially hold those responsible for your injuries accountable.